 Here's what may be happening: Overgrowth of yeast on the skin can lead to a condition called intertrigo, Dr. Zeichner says.
 This type of rash routinely shows up in the folds of skin, and you'll notice that it's red, inflamed and even cracked or peeling, per DermNet NZ.

 If a smelly bellybutton is a common problem for you, ask your dermatologist or doctor if there are any additional skin-care steps you should add to your routine.
 Otherwise, "be extra careful with your hygiene and making sure that your bellybutton is washed with soap and water, just as you would wash other parts of the body," Dr. Zeichner says, adding that we often forget to soap up this area.
 (So, no, you can't just assume that the soapy water running down your body will clean these sometimes-hidden areas.)
+It's also important to dry your bellybutton and the area around it, since moisture attracts bacteria and fungus.

 Side note: You may notice your bellybutton clogs up with lint on the regular.
 That's because hair circling your bellybutton takes up fibers from your shirts and funnels them down into your innie where they collect, along with skin cells, into "lint," researchers explain in a June 2009 paper in Medical Hypotheses.
 One fix is to shave the hair in this area, but wearing older shirts also keeps you mostly fuzz-free.
 The catch is, researchers say, that lint might actually help keep the bellybutton clean.
 So, maybe embrace "bellybutton lint picking" as a hygiene hobby?